robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems.md

 [Best Time to Buy and Sell Stock](/computer-science/algorithms/algorithmic-problems/best-time-to-buy-and-sell-stock) - Given an array prices where prices[i] is the price of a given stock on the i^th^ day, return the maximum profit you can achieve by buy choosing a single day to buy the stock and a single day in the future to sell it.

+Note that this one is similar to the "maximum subarray" problem.
 # Divide and Conquer
 Divide and Conquer works by dividing the problem into sub-problems, conquer each sub-problem recursively and combine these solutions.
 ## Examples